ultragorira/ultragorira.github.io/_posts/2024-12-02-Agentic_scraping.md

-# Agentic Scraping for your Lego Set
+# Scraping for your Lego Set with AgentQL

 ![BaradDur](/images/Agentic_Scraping/BaradDur.jpg)